Rare Higgs Decay into a Photon and a Z Boson in Radiatively-Driven Natural Supersymmetry: Acknowledgments

 \section{Acknowledgments}

 We would like to thank to Professor Wen-Long Sang (SWU) for useful discussions about the technical aspects of his computation of the two-loop electroweak corrections to the $h\rightarrow Z\gamma$ decay width in the SM and for kindly sharing the data obtained from his codes to perform the analysis presented in Section~\ref{sec:SM}.
 We extend our thanks to Professor Helmut Eberl (ÖAW) for his valuable comments about the dispersion theoretic calculation of the $h\rightarrow Z\gamma$ amplitude.
-This work is supported by the research grant \textit{SIGP 400-156.012-014 (GA313-BP-2024)} \textit{Observables de alta precisión en la física del bosón de Higgs}, from the call \textit{Convocatoria Interna de Banco de Proyectos - Año 2024 - Universidad de Pamplona}.
+This work is supported by the research grant \textit{SIGP 400-156.012-014 (GA313-BP-2024)} \textit{Observables de alta precisión en la física del bosón de Higgs}, from the call \textit{Convocatoria Interna de Banco de Proyectos - Año 2024 - Universidad de Pamplona}. \\ \\ \textit{Dedicated to the memory of Susana Partricia Enríquez Ugalde (Oct.
+22, 1988 – Feb.
+15, 2025), whose support and presence profoundly shaped my journey.
+Wherever you are now, may you be well and at peace.}